Physical access to libraries

-Many of our library sites are physically accessible by disabled users.
+We aim to make our library sites as physically accessible by disabled users as possible.
 Where we have identified access issues we are undertaking works to ensure access is being progressively improved wherever possible.

 The University’s policy on physical access can be found on the Estates and Buildings website.

 The University has commissioned AccessAble (previously Disabled Go) to provide information for users on the accessibility of all its buildings.
 The information recorded includes access arrangements, disabled parking and accessible toilet facilities.
 The information is available via an app so you can access the information on the go.
 Whilst every effort has been made to ensure this Information is regularly reviewed and updated, we would encourage visitors to the building to contact the staff at individual sites to confirm your requirements.